Snapguide: History

-In 2010, while following the Tartine Country Loaf bread recipe, Raffel realized there wasn't an app that let users create step-by-step how to guides in realtime from their mobile devices.
-After working together at Songbird, Raffel & Krulewitz decided to work on the idea together.
+In 2010, while following the Tartine Country Loaf bread recipe, Raffel realized there was not an app that let users create step-by-step how to guides in real time from their mobile devices.
+After working together at Songbird, Raffel and Krulewitz decided to work on the idea together.
 They released the first version of their iOS app in March 2011.
-Snapguide employs a full-time staff of designers and engineers.
+Snapguide employed a full-time staff of designers and engineers.

-They received $10 million in funding as of 2014, from Atlas Venture, Index Ventures, SV Angel, Crunch Fund and Slow Ventures among others.
+They received $10 million in funding as of 2014, from Atlas Venture, Index Ventures, SV Angel, Crunch Fund and Slow Ventures, among others.

 The original content focused mostly on sharing food recipes.
-The content has expanded to include a larger array of categories including Tech, Lifestyle, Beauty, Arts & Crafts, and Life Hacks.
-In June 2015, Lifestyle website Brit + Co acquired Snapguide to bolster DIY empire.
+The content had expanded to include a larger array of categories, including Tech, Lifestyle, Beauty, Arts & Crafts, and Life Hacks.
+In June 2015, Lifestyle website Brit + Co acquired Snapguide to bolster their DIY empire.

-Community
+Features and community

-Once signed in, users can follow each other, comment on, like, publish, share and request guides. they can also send personal messages to each other.
+Once signed in, users could follow each other, comment on, like, publish, share and request guides.
+They could also send personal messages to each other.

-Users

-Many of Snapguide's users are individuals, ages 18–34, and are interested in DIY and maker content.

-Brands also use Snapguide, both as a marketing channel to get in front of their audience, and as a platform to help share unique features of their products with their users.
+Many of Snapguide's users were ages 18–34, and are interested in DIY and maker content.
+Brands also used Snapguide, both as a marketing channel, and as a platform to help share unique features of their products.